youssefe8998/github-tutorial/README.md

 ---
 ## Repository Setup
-**Step 1** To create a new repo, you'll use the git init command. git init is a one-time command you use during the initial setup of a new repo.
+**Step 1** To create a new repo, you'll use the git init command in a new directory. git init is a one-time command you use during the initial setup of a new repo.

-**Step 2** Use git add command to add relevant files and changes.
+**Step 2** Use git add command after creating new files or relevant files and changes.

-**Step 3** Use git commit command to commit or confirm changes being made in the file
+**Step 3** Use git commit command to save or confirm changes being made in the file on the staging area.

 ---
 ## Workflow & Commands